 Creating the Signature

-Initially, you must go through the application process at the State of Illinois site.
-It's a straight forward procedure that requires your name, address, driver's license number and some recovery information.
-You can log back into their system to update your information.
+Once you've gained access to the Create a Signature page linked above, it's a straight forward process that requires your name, address, driver's license number and some recovery information.
+You can log back into their system to update your information or change your password using the User Maintenance link above.
 The database uses your license number to keep track of who you are.
 If you try to create a 2nd ID, it will recognize your number and take you to a page to recover your account.

 Loading the Software

 Now that you've created the signature, you must install the software, "Entrust Entelligence Security Provider" (EESP).
 Here is the correct link to all the software and patches (available only from on-campus).
 If you need it from off-campus, initiate the VPN:

 ftp://ftp.siu.edu/digital-signature/windows/ (This link may work beter uing Firefox.)